originphp/website/source/docs/elasticsearch.md

 By default, OriginPHP dynamically maps each column to Elasticsearch, all columns for the model will be stored in the index unless you tell it otherwise.

-To manually map columns for the indexes, in your model by adding an index property, this takes settings from Elasticsearch [mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).
+To manually map columns for the indexes, in your model call the index method for each column that you want to index.
+You can optionally pass an options array which takes settings from Elasticsearch [mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).

 ```php